calnet-oss/grails-external-groovy-plugin/README.md

 scriptRunner3(ScriptRunnerImpl, application.config?.externalGroovy?.scriptDirectory3)
 ```

-There a few other other parameters you can pass to a ScriptRunnerImpl
+There a few other other parameters you can pass to a `ScriptRunnerImpl`
 constructor.

-In resources.groovy, you can instantiate a bean using all the options using
+In `resources.groovy`, you can instantiate a bean using all the options using
 the map constructor:
 ```
 scriptRunner4(ScriptRunnerImpl, [